eedinson/SupplyChain_TestnetDeploy/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Usage of the smart contract part 1 - Build version

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Nachfolgend wird die Nutzung des Smart contracts detailliert erklärt.

+1. Use the final Solidity code with the correct pragma line in Remix [http://remix.ethereum.org/](http://remix.ethereum.org/)

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For further explanations on the use of the smart contract, please refer to the relevant publication [Paper](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>